MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 Dispatch an event to all loaded plugins

-The event will be immediately dispatch if it\'s on the task executor thread, or gets enqueued if it\'s on other thread
+The event will be immediately dispatch if it's on the task executor thread, or gets enqueued if it's on other thread

 Parameter *event*: The event to dispatch.
 It need to be a `PluginEvent` instance.
 For simple usage, you can create a `LiteralEvent` instance for